Overview

 Non-Hodgkin lymphoma (NHL) is a disease where cancer cells form in the lymphatic system and start to grow uncontrollably.
 As they grow, they affect the body’s ability to fight infection.

-Symptoms of non-Hodgkin lymphoma may include:
+Symptoms of non-Hodgkin lymphoma might include:

 Difficulty breathing